 The auto mode also helps to adjust the fan speed accordingly to reduce particles.
 This purifier comes with a timer setting that allows you to set the unit for as long as you need to use it.
 There’s a filter replacement indicator to alert you as to when to change the filter of the purifier.
 Its filtration technology also features a Vital

 Ion System, which generates an electrochemical reaction that reduces particles in the air.
-This filter is the best overall filter for its capacity to clean your home air and also in terms of filtration technology used.
+This filter is the best overall filter for its capacity to clean your home air, and It is the best home air purifier in terms of filtration technology is concerned.